Skip to content

 mkdocs-zip-bundle-plugin

-Turn code blocks into downloadable files — directly from your MkDocs docs.
-Tag any fenced code block with a bundle ID and filename and the plugin injects a download button.
+Turn code blocks into downloadable files — for MkDocs/Material and Zensical.
+Tag any fenced code block with a bundle ID and filename and a download button is injected.
 Group multiple blocks under one ID to produce a ZIP archive.
 Pair with mkdocs-placeholder-plugin and the downloaded files contain the reader's own values, not your defaults.

 Live demo